 The number of School Bus Drivers is expected to increase as a result of growth in elementary and secondary school enrollments.
 However, the increase will not be high due to a slowdown in the growth rate of school enrollment.
 School bus-driving jobs should be easier to acquire than other bus-driving jobs particularly in suburban areas as most are part-time positions subject to high turnover and require less training.

 Projections of Employment

-In California, the number of Bus Drivers, School or Special Client is expected to grow slower than average growth rate for all occupations.
-Jobs for Bus Drivers, School or Special Client are expected to increase by 11.6 percent, or 3,300 jobs between 2012 and 2022.
+In California, the number of Bus Drivers, School or Special Client is expected to grow faster than average growth rate for all occupations.
+Jobs for Bus Drivers, School or Special Client are expected to increase by 18.1 percent, or 5,100 jobs between 2014 and 2024.